At a Glance

 We think this is how you could land Utilities Coordinator

-Familiarise yourself with the HS2 project and its impact on utilities management.
-Understanding the specifics of the project will help you demonstrate your knowledge during interviews.
+Familiarise yourself with the specific utilities and infrastructure relevant to HS2 projects.
+Understanding the types of utility assets involved will help you demonstrate your knowledge during interviews.

-Network with professionals in the utilities and civil engineering sectors.
-Attend industry events or join relevant online forums to connect with people who can provide insights or even referrals for the role.
+Network with professionals in the civil engineering and utilities sectors.
+Attend industry events or join online forums to connect with people who can provide insights or even referrals for the Utilities Coordinator role.

 We think you need these skills to ace Utilities Coordinator